The Making of yamamayu Textiles — From Plants to Textile

 Origins of Our Weaving

-We rely on handlooms without electricity and restore old power looms to use them for years to come.
+We use handlooms that require no electricity and continue to restore old power looms for long-term use.

 Composting cycle of spent dye plants and pupae

-Foot-powered looms use no electricity; old machines are repaired and kept in use.
+Treadle looms use no electricity, and old machines are repaired and used with care.

-Nature education and silk floss work in the satoyama
+Nature education and mawata work in the satoyama

 Where yamamayu Textiles Are Born